A Penny Well Spent

 ‘I knew you’d be out,’ the captain said, confidently.

-‘No you didn’t,’ argued Faucet.
+‘No, you didn’t,’ argued Flush.

 ‘Okay, I didn’t, but I wasn’t planning to set the bombs off,’ the captain admitted.
 ‘I was just going to use it to keep him back and talk.’

-‘I doubt it,’ said the captain with a sigh.
+‘I doubt it,’ said the captain with a defeated sigh.
 ‘Nobody could’ve survived that.
 The fall alone would’ve killed him if the fire didn’t.’

 ‘Except y’know, not blowing his factory up,’ Flush pointed out.